tcelestino/dotfiles/README.md

 ## Additional Configurations

 - To set the keyboard layout to include the 'ç' character on Ubuntu, follow the steps in the article "[Ajeitando o cedilha errado (ć) no Ubuntu Linux](https://www.danielkossmann.com/pt/ajeitando-cedilha-errado-ubuntu-linux/)"
+- Import the color scheme and other configurations into iTerm2.
+The settings can be found in the "iterm2" folder.

 ## Contributing

 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 I'm always looking for ways to improve my configurations and make them more efficient and user-friendly.
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-## Changelog
+### Changelog

-The CHANGELOG is automatically generated using GitHub Actions and git-cliff when a Pull Request is merged into the main branch.
+The CHANGELOG is automatically generated using GitHub Actions and git-cliff when a pull request is merged into the main branch.
 The process uses conventional commits to categorize changes:

 - 🚀 Features: `feat: feature description`
 - 🐛 Bug Fixes: `fix: bug fix description`